Icinga/icinga2/doc/7-migration.md

     vars.dn = "cn=icinga2-dev-host,ou=icinga,ou=main,ou=IcingaConfig,ou=LConf,dc=icinga,dc=org"
     vars.cv = "my custom cmdb description"

+These custom attributes are also used as [command parameters](#command-passing-parameters).

 ### <a id="differences-1x-2-host-service-relation"></a> Host Service Relation

 In Icinga 1.x a service object is associated with a host by defining the